jamesaoverton/hipc-validation/README.md

 2. blue: automatic replacement of an unambiguous match with the exact scientific name for a virus
 3. orange: suggestion for manual replacement
 4. red: not recognized as a name for a virus

+## Web Service

+The `submit.py` script will run a simple web service allowing users to submit their Excel file and get a validation result immediately.
+It uses the Python [Flask](http://flask.pocoo.org) module.